bytebase/bytebase.com/content/blog/1-9-1-new-features.md

 Regarding how to nudge people, some collaborative tools choose to ping others, others choose to use bolded font.
 Direct or restrained, the design philosophy is just included in these interaction details.

-## Database Access Control
+## Data Access Control

 Now, let’s chat about Bytebase’s security capabilities.

-We introduced [Database Access Control](/docs/security/database-access-control) with this release, leveraging Access Control Policy and Environment Tier.
+We introduced [Data Access Control](/docs/security/data-access-control) with this release, leveraging Access Control Policy and Environment Tier.

 Some users suggested that they don’t want developers to access all databases in the production environment by default.
 This can be achieved by the DBA setting the `Environment Tier` to `Protected`.
 But at the same time, the user wants to open access to some databases in this environment, which is possible by whitelisting those databases.